January 28, 2025 by Natasa Djalovic

 Benefits of Jatheon for your iMessage archive:

-• Compliance-ready — Meets retention and security requirements for regulations like FINRA, HIPAA, and FOIA.
+• Compliance-ready — Meets retention and security requirements for regulations like FINRA, SEC, HIPAA, and FOIA.

-• Tamper-proof Archives — Ensures data integrity, making records admissible in court.
+• Tamper-proof archives — Ensures data integrity, making records admissible in court.

 • Searchable and scalable — Allows IT teams to quickly locate specific messages, even in large archives.